NCCA/AppLauncher/help/AboutText.md

 ---
 # CLion

+[Clion](https://www.jetbrains.com/clion/) is a C++ ide it can be run from the terminal using clion.

 ---

 # PyCharm

+[pycharm](https://www.jetbrains.com/pycharm/) is a python ide it can be run from the terminal using pycharm

 ---

 # Warp

+[warp](https://www.warp.dev/) is a modern terminal that can be used instead of the default gnome terminal.
+If you sign up you can add the basic AI tools with limited prompts / requests per month https://www.warp.dev/pricing by default this is disabled and the University does not license this software.

 ---
 # QtCreator

+[Qt Creator](https://www.qt.io/product/development-tools) is an ide for Qt Projects in C++ or Python.
+Both Qt 5.15.2 and Qt 6.8.3 are installed in /public/devel/25-25/Qt

+You can run the ide in the terminal by using qtcreator

 ---

 # DesignStudio

+[Qt Design Studio](https://www.qt.io/product/ui-design-tools) is a tool / ide to aid the development of modern QML based applications in C++ or PySide.
+Note for pyside development you will need to install pyside.
+See Jon's lecture notes / labs for more details.

 ---

 # Podman

+[Podman](https://podman.io/) is a container tool for managing containers on the local machine.
+Note that images are stored on a partion on the local disk so do not transfer from machine to machine.

 ---
 # LMStudio

+[LMStudio](https://lmstudio.ai/) allows you to run local LLM  models on your computer.
+Note that these can get quite large and will be stored in your home directory.

+Command line ollama tools are also installed on the build, you can start ollama using the command line

+ollama serve &>/dev/null &

+Then run models on the local machine, the gollama tool is also installed which allows you to conver ollama models to run on LMStudio.

 ---

 # Zeal

+[zeal](https://zealdocs.org/) is an offline documentation browser (as sometimes it's quicker to RTFM than it is to process the AI slop that google serves you up).
+I have installed quite a few of the docsets we use.
+More can be requested from Jon.

 ---

 # Allusion